-Bannon is the author of numerous nationally recognized reports and pieces of legal scholarship, and she regularly writes and comments for media outlets such as the New York Times, Washington Post, Atlantic, MSNBC, NPR, and NowThis.
+Bannon is the author of numerous nationally recognized reports and pieces of legal scholarship, and she regularly writes and comments for media outlets such as the New York Times, Washington Post, Atlantic, Slate, MSNBC, and NPR.
 She has provided testimony, briefings, and policy advice to lawmakers across the country and taught as an adjunct professor at NYU School of Law and Seton Hall Law School.

 Bannon has held numerous prior roles at the Brennan Center, including managing the Center’s redistricting project and serving as the managing director of the Democracy Program.
 She first came to the Brennan Center as a Liman Fellow and counsel in the Justice Program.

 Prior to joining the Brennan Center, Bannon was a John J. Gibbons Fellow in public interest and constitutional law at Gibbons P.C. in Newark, New Jersey, where she litigated a wide range of civil rights cases.
 She clerked for the Hon.
 Sonia Sotomayor in the United States Court of Appeals for the Second Circuit and the Hon.
 Kimba M. Wood in the United States District Court for the Southern District of New York.
 Bannon received her JD from Yale Law School and graduated from Harvard College summa cum laude with a degree in social studies.
 Prior to law school, Bannon worked in Kenya and Uganda, managing impact evaluations of education and health interventions, and at the Center for Global Development in Washington, DC.